-"Sub-Funds"

-"Taxes Act"

-The Taxes Consolidation Act, 1997 (of Ireland) as amended

-"Taxonomy Regulation"

-Regulation (EU) 2020/852 of the European Parliament and of the Council on the establishment of a framework to facilitate sustainable investment as may be amended, supplemented or substituted from time to time the deed of trust dated 11 April, 2005, as novated and amended and restated on 22 July, 2014 between the Manager and the Trustee, as amended by way of a first supplemental trust deed dated 22 September, 2017, as amended and restated on 1 April, 2019 and as may be further amended from time to time in accordance with the requirements of the Central Bank

-"Trust Deed"

-"Trustee"

-Northern Trust Fiduciary Services (Ireland) Limited or any successor company approved by the Central Bank as trustee of the Fund means a cash account designated in a particular currency opened in the name of the Trustee on behalf of the Fund into which (i) subscription monies received from investors who have subscribed for Units are deposited for further transmission to the Fund; (ii) redemption monies due to investors who have redeemed Units are deposited and held until paid to the relevant investors; and (iii)

-"Umbrella Cash Account"

-dividend payments owing to Unitholders are deposited and held until paid to such Unitholders the United States of America (including the States and the District of Columbia), its territories, its possessions and other areas subject to its jurisdiction any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the "Code"), a "US Person" as defined in Regulation S under the US Securities Act of 1933, as amended (the "Securities Act") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.
-For the avoidance of doubt, a person will not be a US Person only if such person (i) does not fall within the definition of US Person from the Code; (ii) does not fall within the definition of "US Person from Regulation S; and (iii) falls within the definition of "non-United States person" found in CFTC Rule 4.7.
-The details of these definitions are set forth in Appendix II of the Prospectus
+This definition shall be interpreted in accordance with the US Internal Revenue Code.
+"Sub-Funds" the Sub-Funds listed in the Sub-Fund Information Card attached hereto and any other Sub-Fund established by the Manager from time to time with the approval of the Trustee and of the Central Bank "Taxes Act" The Taxes Consolidation Act, 1997 (of Ireland) as amended "Taxonomy Regulation" Regulation (EU) 2020/852 of the European Parliament and of the Council on the establishment of a framework to facilitate sustainable investment as may be amended, supplemented or substituted from time to time "Trust Deed" the deed of trust dated 11 April, 2005, as novated and amended and restated on 22 July, 2014 between the Manager and the Trustee, as amended by way of a first supplemental trust deed dated 22 September, 2017, as amended and restated on 1 April, 2019 and as may be further amended from time to time in accordance with the requirements of the Central Bank "Trustee" Northern Trust Fiduciary Services (Ireland) Limited or any successor company approved by the Central Bank as trustee of the Fund "Umbrella Cash Account" means a cash account designated in a particular currency opened in the name of the Trustee on behalf of the Fund into which (i) subscription monies received from investors who have subscribed for Units are deposited for further transmission to the Fund; (ii) redemption monies due to investors who have redeemed Units are deposited and held until paid to the relevant investors; and (iii) dividend payments owing to Unitholders are deposited and held until paid to such Unitholders "United States" the United States of America (including the States and the District of Columbia), its territories, its possessions and other areas subject to its jurisdiction "US Person" any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the " Code "), a "US Person" as defined in Regulation S under the US Securities Act of 1933, as amended (the " Securities Act ") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.
+For the avoidance of doubt, a person will not be a US Person only if such person (i) does not fall within the definition of

-"United States"

-"US Person"

-"Unitholder"

-a person who is registered as the holder of a Unit from time to time one undivided share in the assets of a Sub-Fund attributable to the relevant Class the close of business in the relevant market on the Business Day immediately prior to the relevant Dealing Day
+US Person from the Code; (ii) does not fall within the definition of "US Person from Regulation S; and (iii) falls within the definition of "non-United States person" found in CFTC Rule 4.7.
+The details of these definitions are set forth in Appendix II of the Prospectus "Unitholder" a person who is registered as the holder of a Unit from time to time "Unit" one undivided share in the assets of a Sub-Fund attributable to the relevant Class "Valuation Point" the close of business in the relevant market on the Business Day immediately prior to the relevant Dealing Day "VAT" any value added tax, goods and services tax, sales tax or other similar tax imposed by any country

-"Unit"